-All temporary erosion and sediment control BMPs shall be removed within 30 days after final site stabilization is achieved or after the temporary BMPs are no longer needed.
+• All temporary erosion and sediment control BMPs shall be removed within 30 days after final site stabilization is achieved or after the temporary BMPs are no longer needed.
 Trapped sediment shall be removed or stabilized on site.
 Disturbed soil areas resulting from removal shall be permanently stabilized.

-L. EROSION AND SEDIMENT CONTROL REQUIREMENT #12: Dewatering Construction Sites

-Trench dewatering devices shall be discharged in a manner that will not adversely affect flowing streams, drainage systems or offsite property.
+L. EROSION AND SEDIMENT CONTROL REQUIREMENT #12: Dewatering Construction Sites flowing streams, drainage systems or offsite property.
 Water discharged from dewatering pumps shall be routed through a sediment pond or trap unless it is clear.